section-engineering-education/engineering-education/content/articles/youtube-video-downloader-using-python/index.md

 The command `download` is the attribute that initiates the download process when the button is pressed.
 It is called from the download function created below for getting the video from YouTube.

 ### Creating the download function
 Up to this point, you have made a GUI where you can paste your link from youtube, but the download button is not yet functional.
-To fetch the video using the URL, you will have to create a download function called the download button.
+So, to fetch the video using the URL, you will have to create a download function called the download button.

 The code below is a python function titled `download`, which reads the URL entered, connects to youtube, and downloads the video.
 The comments help you know the importance of every line of code and what it does.